 Remedy: Check the water system for blocked water passages.
-Test pump to see if it is functioning.
-For dry cutting it may be necessary to make shallower cuts and allow the blade to run free every few minutes to let the air cool it.
+Test the pump to see if it is functioning.
+For dry cutting, it may be necessary to make shallower cuts and allow the blade to run free every few minutes to let the air cool it.

 Cause: The bond is too hard for the material being cut.
 The hard bond retains the diamonds, and they begin to round off, causing the blade to become dull.
 Instead of cutting, the blade begins to "pound", causing the blade to wear out-of-round.